-Borders Exploration Group is best known for its International Expeditions and aims to organise an overseas expedition (approximately) every two years.
+Borders Exploration Group is best known for its International Expeditions and aims to organise one (approximately) every two years.

 - Lesotho in 1993